-The Knuth-Morris-Pratt (KMP) algorithm uses information about the characters in of the pattern to determine how much to move along that string after a mismatch occurs [9][10].
+The Knuth-Morris-Pratt (KMP) algorithm uses information about the characters of the pattern to determine how much to move along that string after a mismatch occurs [9][10].
 The Rabin-Karp algorithm computes a hash function to seek for a pattern within a given text [10].
 The Boyer-Moore algorithm works by searching the target string from right to left, while moving it left to right [9].
+The Start-To-End algorithm begins the search process by comparing the first character of the pattern with the first character of the segment taken, if they match, then it compares the last character of the pattern with the last character of the segment, if a match occurs, then it will allow to perform character by character matching between the segment and the pattern, for the rest of the characters that remain without comparing [11].